lordfanger/RimLanguageHotReload/README.md

 Not all texts applied by Horlivec would be the same as if loaded natively.
 It tries to simulate game behavior but it is so complex.
 Be sure to view applied changes without mod before publishing.

 ## TODO
-The Horlivec is still in development.
-There are some goals that will very likely be resolved if possible.

-- Applying changes to Verse.Thing objects in game.
-They are composed of multiple Verse.Defs and very likely cached.

-- Update active thoughts.

-- Update text for commands.
+The Horlivec mainly completed.
+Future work will focus on increase performance and fix some bugs if found.
+There are currently no missing translations that I'm aware of.

+- Rules strings files dows not seem to work properperly.